 ***Please contact us if you are interested in an instructor position at AIMT.
 You must have at least 2 years of experience in teaching massage therapy and possess a current CAMTC certificate***

 The AIMT Advisory Board assists primarily in program development that is consistent with AIMT’s vision, mission, and strategic directions.
 Our Advisory Board is composed of members that have established experience, knowledge, leadership, and skills in massage therapy, allied health fields, academic/research experience, corporate board experience, finance expertise, customer contacts, industry contacts, international experience, marketing expertise, mentoring startups, regulatory experience, investment banking contacts, political/lobbying contacts, sales expertise, strategic partner contacts, technical expertise, turnaround experience, and venture capital contacts.

 AIMT is licensed to operate by the State of California’s Bureau for Private Postsecondary Education (BPPE).

 AIMT is approved by the California Massage Therapy Council (CAMTC).

-AIMT is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+AIMT is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) and Commission on Massage Therapy Accreditation (COMTA).
 AIMT curriculum, adhered to strict medical standards, is approved by the American Medical Massage Association (AMMA).